The Best Soap Dispensers Under 20 (2026)

 What we like

-• Sensor responds quickly and consistently, with few misfires
+• Fast, accurate sensor with few misfires

 • Adjustable output, so you can dial in the right amount of soap